tectonia/AppDevLearning/exercisefiles/lab4.md

 - GitHub Copilot

 **Let's get started!**
-## How to clone the python flask app (if you already have a .NET web app, you can skip this)
+## How to clone the python flask app (if you already have a .NET web app, you can skip this :heavy_exclamation_mark:)
 ### :bulb: What does cloning a repository mean?

 Cloning a GitHub repository means creating a local copy of a project that exists on GitHub.
 It's like downloading the entire project, including all its files, commit history, and branches, to your computer so you can work on it independently.